dogoncouch/pisectools/eye/README.md

   --ld                 enable low def video (400x300) (default)
 ```

 `3.3v` volts on GPIO pin 18 (from a motion sensor) turns the camera on and creates a syslog event in the `local2` facility, with severity `info`.
 Camera turns off (with another syslog event) when the voltage stops.
 Can also be used for door sensors.
-Notices about the program starting and stopping are sent to the same facility, with `notice` priority.
+Notices about the program starting and stopping are sent to the same facility, with `notice` severity.

 ## Usability
 This project is pre-alpha.
 Documentation is incomplete.